top of page

 The term 'disintegrate' has its origins in Latin, where it can be traced back to the combination of two Latin words: 'dis,' meaning 'apart,' and 'integrare,' meaning 'to make whole' or 'to renew.'
 The prefix 'dis-' implies a separation or a breaking apart, while 'integrare' suggests the process of making something complete or whole.
 Therefore, the etymology of 'disintegrate' reveals that it describes the action of something falling apart or breaking into pieces, often in contrast to the idea of unity or wholeness, reflecting the concept of disintegration we understand today.

-Quiz: Find the meaning of the verb disintegrate:
+Find the correct meaning of the verb disintegrate:

 Try Again!